Department of English

 All students enrolled in dual-credit EN140 must take WP002.
 The examination is offered on the Saturday morning before the last week of classes of the Southeast semester; two make-up dates are available on the Tuesday and Wednesday of the last week of classes.
 Students must come to the Southeast campus or one of Southeast’s regional campuses to take WP002.
 The dual-credit WP002 examinations will be scored at the same time (usually the Monday and Tuesday of Southeast’s finals week) and in the same fashion as the regular WP002 exams.

-If a student receives a score below 4 on either or both parts of WP002, the student can appeal the score.
-In order to appeal the score, the student must write a letter addressed to Dr. Reinheimer arguing that (and why) the exam deserves a higher score than it was originally given and requesting that the exam be scored again.
-The exam will be evaluated by two readers who did not originally score the exam; in the case of discrepancy, a third reader will score the exam.
+If a student receives a score of a minimum of 7.5 overall on both parts of WP002, the student can appeal the score.
+In order to appeal the score, the student must write a letter addressed to Dr. Missy Nieveen arguing that (and why) the exam deserves a higher score than it was originally given and requesting that the exam be scored again.
+The exam will be evaluated by two readers who did not originally score the exam; in the case of discrepancy, a third reader will score the exam